Read through my full Peloton app review with everything you need to know about it – even if you don’t have a bike!

 You don’t need equipment

-This app is worth it even if you don’t have a bike or tread… and honestly even if you don’t have weights!
+This app is worth it even if you don’t have the bike or tread… and honestly even if you don’t have weights!
 Because of the variety of classes, you can find something for any space/setup.

 The instructors are amazing